 Location & Population

-The Hashemite Kingdom of Jordan covers 89,342 square kilometers and the population in Jordan has been growing rapidly over the last 50 years to (6,318,000 million people) with 2,315,000 million living in the capital city, Amman alone.
+The Hashemite Kingdom of Jordan covers 89,342 square kilometers.
+The population in Jordan has been growing rapidly over the last 50 years to (6,318,000 million people), with 2,315,000 million living in the capital city, Amman alone.

 The three major newspapers in Arabic are Ad Duster, Al Arab Al-Yawm, & Alghad.
-While the main Jordanian English-language daily newspaper is “The Jordan Times”.
-Deleted note about men’s magazine.
+At the same time, the main Jordanian English-language daily newspaper is “The Jordan Times.”
+Deleted note about men’s magazines.

 Shopping in Amman can be the most exciting activity to do!

-Boutiques in Amman, particularly those in Abdoun, Swedish, and Jabal Al-Hussein offer the very trending and fashionable clothing and accessories.
-Amman also has a big number of malls such as Swefieh Mall, Swefieh Avenue Mall, Mecca Mall, City Mall, Baraka Mall, Taj Mall, and many other shopping centers.
+In Amman, particularly those in Abdoun, Swedish, and Jabal Al-Hussein, Boutiques offer the very trending and fashionable clothing and accessories.
+Amman also has many malls such as Swefieh Mall, Swefieh Avenue Mall, Mecca Mall, City Mall, Baraka Mall, Taj Mall, and many other shopping centers.

-The Gold Souq is located in the downtown city which is famous for its handmade dazzling designs made from Gold or Silver with such competitive prices.
-As well as the well-known jewelry brands centers located in Amman: Damas, Sakkijha, and Bulgari Boutique.
+The Gold Souq is located in the downtown city, famous for its handmade dazzling designs made from Gold or Silver with such competitive prices.
+The well-known jewelry brands centers are located in Amman: Damas, Sakkijha, and Bulgari Boutique.

 The official language in Jordan is Arabic.
 However, English is widely spoken across the Kingdom.
 Other languages are spoken on smaller scales such as Spanish, French, Italian, Russian, and German.

 Jordan’s electricity supply is 220 volts/50 cycles AC.
-To make sure of your safety please bring a multi-purpose adapter and a transformer.
-Most of adapters and transformers are available in electrical shops throughout Jordan; most hotels can provide them as well.
+To make sure of your safety, please bring a multi-purpose adapter and a transformer.
+Most of adapters and transformers are available in electrical shops throughout Jordan; most hotels can provide them.
 The electrical current in Jordan is steadfast and uninterrupted.
 The most popular socket types in hotels are the two-pronged European variety, the 13 amp square three-pinned plug.